zlatnaspirala/visual-ts-game-engine/readme.md

  - `Lake of fire` - 2022
 ## Current Version  `Right now right here` 2023

+Fron 0.7.0 VTS migrate to webpack5 version
+[If you have some trouble try to deleting node_modules/ and install again]

 #### 2d canvas game engine based on Matter.js 2D physics engine for the web supported with backend node.js/mongoDB and visual GUI tool 2d map creator/python3.

   I use my own concept: `take lib only for the great benefits`.
 It means that i import only staff that i can't make in proper way in proper time, all other coming from head.
 For example `Physics` was imported